jalanterus/WE-ARE-HIRING/README.md

 	backend are on AWS.
 We leverage Appsync, S3, DynamoDB, Kinesis, Cloudwatch, Athena, among others.

-- Is battery all that you do?
+- Is power bank all that you do?

 	<img src="keepgoing.png" align="right">
 	Our platform is being architected beautifully to monitor and manage